LionWeb-io/lionweb-java/README.md

 ## Status of the project

+While new features are being added, and the project is evolving, the core features are solidly implemented.
+The library is mature and used in production.

 The project is actively maintained.
 Feel free to open issues to ask any question, help, or support.